pcdavies/DockerBasics/workshops/docker/Linux100.md

 ### **STEP 9**: Inspect the Container's Network and IP Address

-- You can get various bits of information of the subnet that docker container is running on by inspecting the default network bridge docker creates out-of-the-box.
+- You can get various bits of information from the subnet that docker container is running on by inspecting the default network bridge docker creates out-of-the-box.
 You can create your own networks and assign containers to them but that is out of the scope of this lab.

  - **Type** the following: